Skewbald/Grand Union (EP)

-Background
+Background and band history

-Skewbald/Grand Union

 Commonly known as simply Skewbald, Skewbald/Grand Union was a short-lived hardcore punk band from Washington, D.C., founded by Ian MacKaye and Jeff Nelson, after their previous band, Minor Threat, broke up for their first time in September 1981.
 Their lineup was rounded out by guitarist Edward Janney and bassist John Falls.

 The band's strange name was a result of a friendly dispute between MacKaye and Nelson.
 The four-piece was initially named Grand Union, after a nearby grocery store.
 MacKaye then found the word "skewbald" in a dictionary, and thought it was a better name.
 Nelson, however, still preferred Grand Union.
 The two were unable to favor either title, and the disagreement was never settled.

 In November 1981, the band recorded three untitled demo songs, not originally intended for release, in a self-produced session, engineered by Don Zientara at Inner Ear Studios in Arlington, Virginia.
 After recording, the rehearsals came to a halt and Falls left the project.
 Eventually, MacKaye moved from vocals to bass and the band practiced as a three-piece a few more times in early 1982, but Skewbald/Grand Union, who never came to play a show, was dissolved upon the reformation of Minor Threat in the spring of 1982.